-Full costing is used to determine the complete and entire cost of something, which is most useful for recording it in the financial statements (usually as the cost of inventory).
+Full costing is used to determine the complete and entire cost of something.
+The concept is most commonly used for recording the full cost of inventory in the financial statements.
 This type of costing is required for financial reporting under several accounting frameworks, such as Generally Accepted Accounting Principles and International Financial Reporting Standards, as well as for income tax reporting.

 The essential concept behind full costing is to assign all variable costs to a cost object, as well as an allocation of overhead costs.
 A cost object is anything about which cost information is collected, such as a customer, product, service, store, geographic region, product line, and so on.